aspose-pdf-cloud/Aspose.PDF-Products/pdf/en/python/links/get/_index.md

 1. Install [Python SDK](https://pypi.org/project/asposepdfcloud/)
 1. Upload a PDF document to the Aspose Cloud server
-1. Download the processed PDF document from the Aspose Cloud server
 1. Get all hyperlink annotations for a specific PDF document
-1. Get hyperlink annotation using the specific Id in PDF document

 {{% /blocks/products/pf/agp/feature-section-col %}}